Robust Bayesian Inference for Measurement Error Misspecification: The Berkson and Classical Cases: Experimental setup additional results

+In the Linear Regression example of Section \ref{sec-exp-lin-reg}, for the Robust-MEM (TLS) algorithm We set $T = 100$ and $c = 1$ and vary $\sigma^2_{\nu}$ while keeping $\sigma_{\epsilon}$ fixed at 0.5 throughout the experiment.
+A pseudo-code of the Robust-MEM algorithm can be found in Alg. \ref{alg:TLS_posterior_bootstrap}.

+For all applications of the Romust-MEM (MMD) method, we used automatic differentiation with the Adam optimizer \cite{kingma2014adam} provided by \texttt{JAX}, to minimize the MMD objective which is approximated via a U-statistic as in \cite{gretton2012kernel} using independent samples.
+In particular, for i.i.d samples $\{x_i\}_{i=1}^n \simiid \P$ and $\{y_{i}\}_{i=1}^m \simiid \Q$ the squared MMD between $\P, \Q$ can be approximated as:

+In practice, we take $n=m$ to be equal to the number of observations.
+To initialize the optimisation several different approaches can be taken.
+In the nonlinear regression simulation, we sample uniformly at random from $[-1,4]$ at each bootstrap iteration for each regression coefficient.
+One could also initialize from the nonlinear Least Squares (NLS) estimate however adding randomness to the initialization procedure can aid numerical stability and increase posterior uncertainty leading to better coverage probabilities.
+In the real-world California Test Scores study we combine the above methods by first finding the NLS estimates and then sampling uniformly from intervals centered around these estimates.
+Initialization techniques for more complex models and a higher number of parameters, such as the Mental Health study, is discussed in Section \ref{app-bcr-model}.

-In this section we provide details of our experimental set-up in Section \ref{sec-experiments}.
-For all applications of the Romust-MEM (MMD) method we used automatic differention with the Adam optimizer \citep{kingma2014adam} provided by \texttt{JAX}, to minimize the MMD objective.
-We further used the RBF kernel for both $k_X$ and $k_Y$ throughout our experiments.
-For the nonlinear regression simulation the length scales for $k_X$ and $k_Y$ were set to 1 and 0.67 respectively, whereas for the Mental Health study and EATS applications the length scales were 10 and 100 respectively.
+Furthermore, the RBF kernel was used for both $k_X$ and $k_Y$ throughout our experiments.
+For the nonlinear regression simulation, the length scales for $k_X$ and $k_Y$ were set to 100 in the Classical error case, whereas the median heuristic \cite{gretton2012kernel} was used in the Berkson case as well as the California Test Scores study.
+For the Mental Health study, the length scales were 10 and 100 respectively.
 These values were chosen to ensure the loss and gradient do not vanish during optimisation.
+A pseudo-code of the Robust-MEM algorithm with the MMD-based loss function is outlined in \ref{alg:TLS_posterior_bootstrap_MMD}.